Access photogrammetry data

 The Raster Functions pane appears.

-3. In the Raster Functions pane, expand Math, and click Minus.
+2. In the Raster Functions pane, expand Math and click Minus.

 Raster Functions pane

-The Minus tool subtracts one raster dataset from another.
+The Minus raster function subtracts one raster dataset from another.

 Raster and Raster2 parameters

-8. In the Contents pane, under nDSM, right-click the symbol.
-From the drop-down menu, check the box next to Show names.
+9. In the Contents pane, for nDSM, right-click the symbol.
+Click the drop-down menu and check the box next to Show names.

 Show names option

-To help make this symbology clearer, you'll change the Stretch Type.
-This changes the histogram used when drawing a raster's colors on the map.
+On the map, the layer symbology updates.
+To make this symbology clearer, you'll change the stretch type.
+The stretch type determines the histogram used when drawing a raster's colors on the map.
 Using the Histogram Equalize stretch type will better show elevation data in the scene.

-10. On the ribbon, click the Raster Layer tab.
-In the Rendering group, click the Stretch Type drop-down menu, and choose Histogram Equalize.
+11. On the ribbon, click the Raster Layer tab.
+In the Rendering group, click the Stretch Type drop-down menu and choose Histogram Equalize.

 Histogram Equalize stretch type

-The nDSM layer re-renders with the new stretch type; more detail is visible in the raster.
+The nDSM layer renders with the new stretch type.
+More detail is visible in the raster.

-To begin working with the building footprints, you'll use the provided task steps to clip the DSM raster to each building footprint.
-Then, the elevation will be used to segment the roof.
-This means that each building footprint will be subdivided based on which way the different parts of the roof are facing.
+Next, you'll use a task included with the solution to clip the DSM raster to each building footprint.
+Then, you'll use the elevation to segment the roof.
+The result will be that each building footprint is subdivided based on which way the different parts of the roof are facing.

 1. In the Catalog pane, expand Tasks and double-click 3D Buildings.